OpenInterpreter/open-interpreter/README.md

 <br>

 **Open Interpreter** lets GPT-4 execute Python code locally.
-Running `$ interpreter` opens a ChatGPT-like interface to this model in your terminal.

 This extends GPT-4 with Python's general-purpose capabilities:

 - Create and edit photos, videos, PDFs, etc.
 - Run `selenium` to control a Chrome browser.
-- Convert DNA to proteins with `biopython`.
+- Modify files/folders on your local system.
 - ...etc.

+You can converse with Open Interpreter through a ChatGPT-like interface in your terminal via the `$ interpreter` command, or `interpreter.chat('message')` in Python.

 <br>